Content Cards in Canvas

 |Immediately Advance Audience||Users will advance to the next steps of the Canvas when the Content Card sending is attempted.
 If the card is aborted and not sent, users will still advance to the next step.
 Use this option when you want users to advance regardless of whether the content card is sent successfully or aborted.|

-Canvas steps with a Content Card and another messaging channel have the following advancement options:
+Canvas components with a Content Card and another messaging channel have the following advancement options:

 |Advance When Message Sent||Users will advance to the next steps of the Canvas when at least one of the message types in this step have been sent successfully.|

-Users must match the step’s segment and filter criteria to advance to next steps.
+Users must match the component’s segment and filter criteria to advance to next steps.

 Reporting and analytics